Monthly recurring revenue

 How should I use this metric?

 Data has no real value unless you do something with it.
-Metrics are outputs, not inputs, and impacting your membership business’s controllable inputs is what will help you not only improve your metrics but also grow.
+Metrics are outputs, not inputs.
+Focusing on controllable factors in your business will not only improve your metrics but also drive growth.
 Here are a few ways to increase your MRR:

 Phase out your free plan